ritza-co/SG/intro-to-sg/intro-to-sg.md

-# The Opinionated Guide to Setting Up a SourceGraph Server for a More Productive Advanced Code Search
+# The Opinionated Guide to Setting Up a SourceGraph Server for More Productive Advanced Code Search

 If you've ever written code, you probably know that: